 Tube Size & Wall Thickness:

 Another variable to consider when designing parts that require Rotary Draw Bending is the tube cross section size to wall thickness ratio in relation to the bend radius.
 Generally, as the tube diameter increases, and the wall thickness decreases the harder it becomes to produce a small D bend.
 These conditions require additional tooling to be successful such as mandrels with higher ball (movable segments of the tube ID profile attached to the end of the mandrel) counts and even the use of a wiper die.
-The uses of the mandrel is needed to maintain the tube shape and prevent distortion whereas the wiper die is required to apply pressure just in front of the tangent of the bend die.
+The uses of the mandrel for tube bending is needed to maintain the tube shape and prevent distortion whereas the wiper die is required to apply pressure just in front of the tangent of the bend die.
 The pressure that the wiper die imparts on the tube is meant to help prevent bunching or rippling of the inside portion of the tube; the zone where compression of the wall takes place.
 Wiper dies are specific to tube size and bend radius and are also considered a consumable as they will wear overtime and need to be replaced.
 Tooling always has an expense so avoidance of the need for a wiper die can help to control costs of manufacturing a part.
 Mandrels can also wear over time and need to be replaced, especially on the harder alloys.

 Part Tangents / Straight Distance Between Bends & Grip Length: